 - The liberal Action and former prime minister Matteo Renzi’s Italia Viva are polling at 5 to 8 percent.

 Data analyst Gianmarco Di Lella gives the right a 95-percent chance of winning majorities in both chambers:

 |■ Action–Italia Viva||18||9|

-- Grand coalition: Keeping Meloni out of the Palazzo Chigi would require the Democrats, League, Five Star Movement and Forza to work together.
-They did under Draghi, but the last three parties left the unity government.
+- Grand coalition: Keeping Meloni out of the Palazzo Chigi would require the Democrats, League, Five Star Movement and Forza Italia to work together.
+They did under Draghi, but the last three parties quit the unity government.
 Why would they restore it?
 Especially when it allowed the Brothers to steal away disaffected right-wing voters from the League and Forza?

 - Renzi’s chance: I don’t see Salvini making the same mistake twice.
 But if Berlusconi could somehow be convinced to team up with the Democrats and Five Stars, the Christian democrats of Us Moderates — the smallest party in the right-wing alliance — and liberals of Action and Italia Viva might just be able to put such a centrist coalition over the top.
-More likely, though, Renzi, prime minister between 2014 and 2016, will once again fail to make a comeback.
+More likely, though, Renzi, who was prime minister between 2014 and 2016, will once again fail to make a comeback.